ACReeser/socsim/notes/design.md

 # Interface

 ## Petri Dish
-> Your earthling's tiny world
+> Your subject's tiny world
 * perfect circle floating in space
 * lightly forested grassland ringed with mountains
-* earthlings work, wander, and converse on its surface
+* subjects work, wander, and converse on its surface

-## Earthling Meetings
+## Subject Meetings
-* Earthlings randomly meet with each other
+* Subjects randomly meet with each other
 * Conversations:
   * Random chance for belief change? (influence)
-  * Chance to gain/lose happiness  (friends?)
+  * Chance to gain/lose happiness  (Antagonism, Enthusiasm)
   * Gain/lose sanity
+* Crime
-* Murder
+  * Murder (die) by mad or bad subjects
-  * Murder by mad or bad subjects
+  * Assault (-health) by mad or bad subjects
-  * Robbery by bad subjects
+  * Robbery (-cash) by bad subjects

 ## Area of Effect
 * Mad or unhappy subjects can rave, spreading insanity or unhappiness
-* Disintegrating earthlings spreads severe insanity nearby
+* Disintegrating subjects spreads severe insanity nearby
-* Agitating Earthlings can incite mobs?
+* Agitating subjects can incite mobs?

 ## Public vs private economics